ProjetCristallo/Editor/README.md

 By default cmake will try to use Qt5 and will switch to Qt4 if Qt5 was not found.
 ## Options
 	* Use the option -DQT5=OFF when running cmake to force the use of Qt4.

+# License
+This software is under license CC BY-NC 4.0 (see License.txt or http://creativecommons.org/licenses/by-nc/4.0/legalcode for the full license)
+You are free to share and adapt this software as long as you give credit to the original creator and indicate if any changes were made.
+You are not allowed to use this software for commercial purposes.

+# Author
+	* Thomas Coeffic (aka Eusmilis)